mmower/aido/doc/intro.md

 are present (or defaults are supplied) and that each node has the correct amount of children.

 ## Running

-We do not yet support the RUNNING status and treat it as success.
-A node that wants to return RUNNING could store and look for its `:id` in the database.

-However it seems like when a node returns RUNNING processing of the tree should halt and, at the next tick, restart from this node.
-It's not yet clear how to implement this behaviour.
+In descriptions of Behaviour Trees the RUNNING status represents a process that has begun but cannot be completed in the current tick.
+When a node returns the RUNNING status evaluation of the tree should be halted with the entire tree returning the RUNNING status.
+At the next tick, processing of the tree should begin at the node that originally returned RUNNING.

+This status & behaviour is not yet supported and returning RUNNING is equivalent to returning SUCCESS.

+## Error

+The ERROR status is intended to represent a serious problem that prevents normal processing of the behaviour tree.
+None of the built-in nodes returns ERROR and, at present, it is equivalent to returning FAILURE.

 ## Built-ins